morningtundra/vrfmblog/pages/Design.md

 * Photo examples of what you like and a description of why
 * Links to competing books
 * Suggested color pallet and font styles

+# Color
+For non-fiction, use of color is almost essential and forms a crucial part of your book branding.
+A color palette or theme should be identified early in the conceptual design process and needs to meet some criteria,
+* Consistent and complementary with any photography or raster assets
+* Compliant with CMYK print standards and 'color profiles' where necessary
+* Distinctive when compared to the nearest competing titles
+* Complementary to the tone and style of the book content (e.g. classic and conservative vs punky and hip)
+* Chosen with some awareness of basic color theory

+Ensure the chosen palette can be carried over to marketing and advertising assets, including social media profiles.

 # Cover Design & Dust Jackets
 Contrary to popular opinion, yes you *can* design your own cover.
 If you want to, or can't afford a graphic designer, go ahead and do your own.
 This advice does not apply equally to fiction.